anacona16/SonataMediaWebcamProviderBundle/README.md

 SonataMediaWebcamProvider add a new provider to SonataMediaBundle, it lets you capture a image from your webcam, this bundle use [ScriptCam](http://www.scriptcam.com/)

+**If you're looking for a HTML5 version see the [master branch](https://github.com/anacona16/SonataMediaWebcamProviderBundle/tree/master)**

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/5f212567-9f44-41b2-9e1f-115544c5f0e7/mini.png)](https://insight.sensiolabs.com/projects/5f212567-9f44-41b2-9e1f-115544c5f0e7)

 **Features**